ibm-cloud-docs/dns-svcs/cr-add.md

 1. Select a subnet from the list menu.
 1. Click **Add+** if you want to add another subnet.

-   Each subnet can have only one custom resolver.
+    Each VPC can have only one custom resolver.
-   {:note}
+    {: note}

 1. Click **Create**.